What is Durysta?

 How is the DURYSTA implant done?
 How long does DURYSTA last?

-DURYSTA is placed directly inside your eye, one time per eye, by your eye doctor.
+Your doctor places DURYSTA directly inside your eye, one time per eye.
 DURYSTA is a drug delivery system for your eye.
 It is a dissolvable implant, administered one time by your eye doctor.
 DURYSTA should not be given in the same eye more than once.
 One DURYSTA implant lasts for several months.

-In 2 clinical studies for DURYSTA, eye pressure was reduced for 15 weeks.
+In 2 clinical studies for DURYSTA, patients experienced reduced eye pressure for 15 weeks.

 It is important to follow your eye doctor’s instructions closely.
-After you receive DURYSTA, you must be monitored by your eye doctor.
+After you receive DURYSTA, your eye doctor must monitor you.

 Does DURYSTA have any side effects?